Spring Break Camp is an awesome vacation for kids and easy for parents.

 Yes.
 Prior to the start of the program, you will complete a Friendship Request form, which allows each camper to request one or two friends to be roommates.

 If your child doesn’t know anyone else attending, we will place him or her in a room with other kids close in age.
-Many kids attend Winter Camp without knowing other kids or other kids their age.
+Many kids attend Spring Break Camp without knowing other kids or other kids their age.
 Our counselors are experts at helping kids adjust to camp and meet new friends.